ekrell/AI_Robots_multiAgent/documentation/qcoordPlanV2.md

 It is able to listen for messages broadcast from the TARGETS, but does not send any messages to the TARGETS.
 As a Quadcopter, QCOORD is able to hover and change speed more easily than a fixed wing.
 Thus, its movement can be abstracted to resemble that of a surface vehicle at a given altitude.

+While the primary goal is to always keep the TARGETS in FOV, there is a physical limit to how spread apart TARGETS and maitain constant FOV.
+In the case that the TARGETS are too dispersed for the follow behavior, some other action must take place.
+Proposed solutions include: follow larger subgroup, ask for operator instructions, or switch to an alternative tracking mode that cyclicly visits each subgroup.
+The follow behavior, also called core tracking algorithm, would not try to take on these duties, but instead produce an output flag so that another component can decide what course of action to take.
+The component could be based around predefined user parameters, select based on a rule set, or make a deliberative decision.

 ### Core Tracking Algorithm: